Best markets in London

 Camden Market

-Next is one that needs no introduction.
-Camden Market is well known nationwide as one of the biggest and busiest markets in the country.
-Every weekend, thousands of people travel there to buy odds and ends, mixtapes, vintage offerings, and everything in-between.
-But like Portobello Road, Camden Market is actually a collection of smaller markets that intersect with one another.
-Head down to the market in Camden Lock, for instance, and you're likely to find higher-end boutique offerings from designers and artists, whereas other avenues will offer their own unique shopping possibilities.
-While it's definitely worth exploring from time to time, always prepare to deal with surging crowds of marketeers.
-Given recent events, that might not sound as appealing as it once did!
+Next is a market that requires no introduction.
+But we’re going to give it one anyway.
+Camden Market is well-known around the country as one of the biggest and busiest markets in the country.
+Every weekend, thousands of people travel there to buy odds and ends, mixtapes, vintage offerings, tie-dye tees and everything in-between.
+But, much like Portobello Road, Camden Market is actually a collection of smaller markets that intersect with one another.
+Head down to the market in Camden Lock, for instance, and you're likely to find higher-end boutique offerings from designers and artists, whereas other avenues will offer their own unique shopping possibilities – second-hand vinyl records, steampunk jewelry, mobile phone accessories; you name it.

 Victoria Park Market

-Victoria Park may be best known for its music festivals, as it's the site of Field Day and All Points East Festival.
+Victoria Park may be best known for its music festivals, being the site of All Points East, Lido and (previously) Field Day.
 However, it's also home to a lovely market that comes out every Sunday.
 Here, backed by trees and other flora, you'll find plenty of stalls with fresh fruit and veg, and maybe even some tasty exotic treats you won't find at your local supermarket!
-On top of all that, you'll find craft drinks from local creators, and cakes and other sweet treats to nibble on.
+On top of all that, you can expect plenty of interesting craft beverages from local creators, and cakes and other sweet treats to nibble on.
 And, since the park's right there, it would be rude not to go and eat them on the grass.

 Maltby Street Market

-Arguably the baby on this list, Maltby Street Market has only been around for just over a decade.
-But don't let that deter you, because it's fast becoming one of the best markets in London!
-Featuring a curated list of vendors, you'll find plenty of ingredients to buy and food to try.
-With the likes of Duck Frites, who fuse duck with other interesting cuisines, as well as Bangers Catering, who make the best sausage sandwich you've ever tasted, it's no wonder Maltby Street Market has become so popular, so quickly!
+Arguably the baby on this list, Bermondsey’s Maltby Street Market has been around for less than 20 years.
+But don't let that put you off, because it's already one of the best in London.
+Featuring a curated list of vendors, you'll find plenty of ingredients to buy and loads of street food to try besides.
+With the likes of Duck Frites, who fuse duck with other interesting cuisines, and Bangers, who make what is quite probably the best sausage sandwich you've ever tasted, it's no wonder this place has become such a popular weekend hangout for in-the-know Londoners.

 Covent Garden Market

-And finally, we arrive at Covent Garden Market.
-This indoor market in Central is one of the city's most famous, with its distinct Victorian architecture, glass dome, and curved teal supports.
-An Apple Market in times past, it has now become a haven for craft accessories, art, sculptures, and much more.
-One to visit if you're in the area and the weather is looking unfavourable!
+Finally, we arrive at Covent Garden Market.
+This covered market in central London is one of the city's most famous, with its distinct Victorian architecture, glass roof, and curved green supports.
+A fruit’n’veg market in days gone by, it’s now a haven for craft accessories, art, sculptures, bars, restaurants and much more.
+You’ll even find quirky one-offs like The Moomin Shop, a store that’s wholly dedicated to those funny little Scandinavian trolls.

 Dom Bewley